 Convergent Billing: Convergent billing is the integration of all service charges onto a single customer invoice.
 Convergent billing means creating a unified view of the customer and all services (Mobile, Fixed, IP, etc.,) provided to that customer.

 Billing System Vendors:

 Billing Systems are the backbone of any telecom operator.
-If operator does not have a strong billing system, then it would not be possible for them to offer their products and services with attractive promotions and deals and ultimately they can not stand in today's competitive and dynamic market.
+If operators do not have a strong billing system, then it would not be possible for them to offer their products and services with attractive promotions and deals and ultimately they can not stand in today's competitive and dynamic market.

-You can find thousand of vendors who are selling their billing products with a claim of lot of features but there are few in the market which are really good and most commonly used.
+You can find thousands of vendors, who are selling their billing products with a claim of lot of features, but there are few in the market which are really good and most commonly used.
 I may not be able to list down all the good billing systems, but few of them are listed below: